-Pending Title VI and environmental review processes and adoption of the final network by the SamTrans Board of Directors, staff will work toward implementation beginning in Summer 2022.
+After completing Title VI and environmental review processes, the final new network was adopted by the SamTrans Board of Directors in March 2022.
+Staff will work toward implementation beginning in Summer 2022.

 Changes will occur over multiple phases with details to be determined.
-Please check back for information on when changes to your routes may be implemented.
+Please check www.samtrans.com for information on when changes to your routes may be implemented.